-A single \$525 deduction from annual income is made for qualifying elderly households.
-(The deduction is implemented under Administrator Exception Authority dated 06-18-25, until such time as final rulemaking for 7 CFR 3550 can be implemented.)
-The amount of this deduction will be indexed to inflation and adjusted annually in consultation with HUD.
+A single \$400 deduction is subtracted from annual income for any elderly household.
 To be considered an elderly household, a party to the note must be 62 years of age or older or an individual with a disability.
 Because this is a "family deduction" each household receives only one deduction, even if more than one member is elderly or disabled.